BharatGuturi/Belly-button-biodiversity-analysis/README.md

 6. Updated all of the plots any time that a new sample is selected.

-7. Here is the webpage with all the data displayed in different charts.
+7. The webpage with all the data is displayed in different charts.

-About the Data
+References:
 Hulcr, J. et al.(2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/